-You know when people say that a spaghetti squash dish tastes “just like real pasta?”
+You know when people say that a spaghetti squash pasta tastes “just like real pasta?”
 I hate to be the one to break the news, but usually, they’re kidding themselves.
 (It doesn’t help that, by the time you read this, I’ll be in Sicily eating all the pasta in sight… So I’m a little biased towards the real thing right now.)
 Don’t get me wrong, I totally love spaghetti squash and think it’s one of the most delicious fall ingredients that also happens to be low-carb and gluten-free, but I’ve never really thought it resembled pasta aside from the fact that they’re both strand-like.
 But I’ve been hooked on making this spaghetti squash dish the last few weeks, and I have to admit that it’s changed my mind!
 Keep scrolling for all the yumminess and a few quick tricks on making spaghetti squash taste as “spaghetti-like” as possible.
 I’d love to hear if you give it a try — and let me know if I make a believer out of you, too.

 Let’s be honest: spaghetti squash can be pretty bland.
 It has a really high water-content — which is also one of the things that makes it healthy and low-calorie — but that requires adding layers of flavor through the other ingredients.
 Enter bacon: even just a little bit adds a level of richness that completely transforms light dishes.
 Sautéing the vegetables in just the tiniest bit of the bacon fat infuses the entire dish with so much flavor and makes it taste way more indulgent than it actually is.